zazuko/travertin/README.md

 check out one of the tutorials:
 - [Tutorial for deploying aLOD with the Node Package Manager (npm)](tutorial/TUTORIAL-aLOD-with-npm.md)
 - [Tutorial for deploying aLOD with Docker](tutorial/TUTORIAL-aLOD-with-docker.md)

+By default both tutorials access data of our example installation and SPARQL endpoint with data from Swiss archives at [data.alod.ch](http://data.alod.ch/zack/).

 ## NPM
 ### Requirements